Banach algebras associated to twisted \'etale groupoids: inverse semigroup disintegration and representations on $L^p$-spaces: Introduction

 \subsection{Acknowledgements}

 The first two named authors were supported by the National Science Center (NCN) grant no.~2019/35/B/ST1/02684.
+The second named author was supported by the National Science Centre, Poland, through the WEAVE-UNISONO grant no. 2023/05/Y/ST1/00046.
 The second named author would like to thank Chris Phillips, Eusebio Gardella and Hannes Thiel for sharing their expert knowledge so generously, during various meetings and via e-mail.
-We also thank Jan Gundelach for the careful reading of the first draft of the paper and his comments.
+We thank Jan Gundelach for the careful reading of the first draft of the paper and his comments.
+Finally, we thank the anonymous referee for finding a gap in the proof of Theorem~\ref{thm:L_p_norm_estimates} when $\G$ is non-Hausdorff.
+To fix it efficiently, we developed the Borel extension-disintegration described in Subsection~\ref{sec:Borel_disintegration}.